Delavan Terrace Historic District: 1853–1903: The first two houses

 The first house in the future district was built during this period, although not by either of its later eponyms.
 In 1854, I.F.
 Wheeler built the house on the west side of Palisade Avenue, overlooking the river.
 It is likely that he was inspired by the work of Andrew Jackson Downing, an architect based upriver in Newburgh who had, until his death two years earlier, advocated for houses more harmonious with their natural surroundings than those built in the classically-inspired Federal or Greek Revival modes, the architectural styles that had up to then been prevalent in 19th-century America.
 Two designs in The Architecture of Country Houses, Downing's 1850 pattern book, strongly suggest the house Wheeler built.

 In 1873, after the population of Yonkers had more than quadrupled, Wheeler's land and house were sold and became part of the estate of Alexander Smith, founder of the carpet mills that bear his name, also today listed on the Register.
 Property tax records show that the assessed valuation of Smith's new purchase almost tripled, suggesting either that a new structure was built there or, as seems more likely, the existing house was substantially renovated.
 The effect was to transform it from the Italianate style promoted by Downing into the High Victorian Gothic then becoming popular.
 In this it shares many similarities with Glenview, financier John Bond Trevor's home on the banks of the river, now part of the Hudson River Museum.
-Both homes have their main entrances located in belvedered towers, similar consoles, balustraded porches and Eastlake interiors.
+Both homes have their main entrances located in towers with belvederes, similar consoles, balustraded porches and Eastlake interiors.